dokester/BayesicFitting/docs/notes.md

 ## BoundingBox

-A look at bounding boxez in higher dimensions.
+A look at bounding boxes in higher dimensions.